 the spread of the virus, Peter Francisco SWCD office is closed

 to the public.
 The office is staffed to answer any questions.

 NO-TILL DRILL Renters should call the office to verify pick up

 time and staff will meet you behind the building where the

 drill is parked.
 Office # 434-983-7923.
 Cell # 434-315-1401

-Peter Francisco Soil and Water Conservation District will conduct their August 26, 2020 Board meeting at 9:00 a.m. with a quorum at the Buckingham Agriculture Building Auditorium, beside the Buckingham Virginia Cooperative Extension Office, Admin Drive, Buckingham VA 23921
+Peter Francisco Soil and Water Conservation District will conduct its January regular monthly Board meeting on Wednesday, January 20, 2021 at 9:00 a.m. with a quorum at the Buckingham Agriculture Building Auditorium, beside the Buckingham Virginia Cooperative Extension Office, Admin Drive, Buckingham VA 23921

-The Peter Francisco Board of Directors will be using the auditorium to conduct necessary business and in doing so using social distancing practices with 10 or less people in attendance.
+The Peter Francisco Board of Directors will be using the auditorium to conduct necessary business practicing social distancing with 10 or less people in attendance.

 The Board meeting will be limited to essential business as necessary to carry out the Virginia Cost-share Program, the 319 TMDL Septic Program and District operational business.
 Any other information will be discussed at a later time/meeting.